2018 Nissan Rogue N-Sport Road Test and Review

 The reason is simple.
 It’s spacious, solidly built and priced well.
 But when you start adding some bits and pieces, the price can jack up a fair bit.

-For example, the regular Nissan Rogue in SV guise costs $27,370 for the all-wheel-drive version.
-And depending on your market, when you shell out an extra $2050 you score an “N-Sport” badge on the tailgate.
+For example, the Nissan Rogue in SV guise costs $27,370 for the all-wheel-drive version.
+And then you can spend an extra $2K – depending on your market, of course – so that you score an “N-Sport” badge on the tailgate.
 Not really convincing, though, is it?

 Oh sure, it looks a little different, but the Rogue’s driving manners and mechanical layout is identical.